BP Exploration (Caspian Sea) Limited is the operator on behalf of the Contractor Parties to the ACG Production Sharing Agreement.

 PCWU facilities include:

-Total DWG production for the first half of 2023 was 67.000 barrels per day.
+Total DWG production during 2024 was on average about 57.000 barrels per day.